 The majority of attendances last month were via minor A&E departments – those which treat minor injuries and illnesses such as fractures, cuts and bruises – while 37% were via major departments, with full resuscitation equipment and 24-hour consultant-led care.

 Across England, A&E departments received 2 million visits last month.

-That was a rise of less than 1% compared to August, but 6% fewer than the 2.1 million seen during September 2021.
+That was a decrease of 14% compared to December, but 5% more than the 1.9 million seen during January 2022.

 At Royal Cornwall Hospitals NHS Trust:

 - 77% of arrivals were seen within four hours, against an NHS target of 95%

 - 1,107 patients waited longer than four hours for treatment following a decision to admit – 8% of patients

 - Of those, 645 were delayed by more than 12 hours

 Separate NHS Digital data reveals that in December:

 - The median time to treatment was 61 minutes.
 The median average is used to ensure figures are not skewed by particularly long or short waiting times